panta82/disk-read-experiment/article.md

 It seems that limiting parallelism to 1 is the worst case scenario.
 There is probably a lot of empty waiting time between one IO call ends and another begins.
 So some kind of parallelism is definitely a good idea.

 Switching to 2 "threads" fixes the empty wait times, and we get from 10s down to the optimal time of around 6s.
-Adding more "threads" doesn't improve things further, which tells the dumbest thing speculated is what actually happens.
-Disk will perform one read at a time, and any additional read request will just queue up and wait their turn.
+Adding more "threads" doesn't improve things further, which tells me the dumbest thing speculated is what actually happens.
+Disk will perform one read at a time, and any additional read requests will just queue up and wait their turn.

 The surprising thing was that performance degraded to around 8s at parallelisms above 1,000.
 I am not sure why that is.
 Perhaps it hit some kind of memory limit, causing node to allocate more wait queues?